 Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation.
 (Exodus 19:5-6)

 This role depended on Israel’s obedience to God.
 The tzitzit was a physical reminder to the Israelites of who they were, who God was, and what He required of them.

 The rabbis have developed many laws pertaining to the tallit and tzitzit, in addition to what is found in the Bible:

 - The minimum size for a tallit is that which can clothe a small child who is able to walk.4

 - The tallit is generally worn by men during morning prayers and during all Yom Kippur services.

-Blessed art Thou, O Lord, our God, King of the universe, Who hast sanctified us by Thy commandments, and hast commanded us to wrap ourselves in the fringed garment.
+- The following benediction is recited before donning the tallit: “Blessed are You, O Lord, our God, King of the universe, Who has sanctified us by Your commandments, and has commanded us to wrap ourselves in the fringed garment.”

 - One should not recite this blessing if he has borrowed a tallit for a short period during the service, nor should the lender recite it upon donning the returned tallit.